resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 This saves you from having to reinstall the software next time you launch a machine.

-**Demonstrate:** Create a whiteboard drawing of this.
+**Demonstrate:** Do a whiteboard drawing of this.

 **Q:** Again, if you build your own image like this will it benefit from NeCTAR’s updates to the original file you copied?

 Please hold up a Red sticky note if the answer is "No" and a Green one if the answer is "Yes".

 **A:** No, the files are not linked in any way.

 (NOTE:  Once you make snapshot, you need to update it regularly and re-save it.
 Otherwise it just won’t get all the security upgrades that are released for the software on it.
 Also, its a good habit to immediately update all the software on a newly created machine.
 You can never be too paranoid!)

 **Q:** And lets be paranoid: if you launch a machine based on a public image about which you know nothing, and the software on it asks for your credit card info, do you type it in?

 Please hold up a Red sticky note if the answer is "No" and a Green one if the answer is "Yes".

 **A:** I wouldn’t.
 At least, without a lot of digging.
 You can’t trust the software on an image unless you know and trust the people behind the image.

 ## Walk through of a launch